numpy/numpy/doc/source/user/basics.types.rst

-The behaviour of NumPy and Python integer types differs significantly for integer overflows and may confuse users expecting NumPy integers to behave similar to Python's ``int``.
-Unlike NumPy, the size of Python's ``int`` is flexible.
+The behaviour of NumPy and Python integer types differs significantly for integer overflows and may confuse users expecting NumPy integers to behave similar to Python's :class:`int`.
+Unlike NumPy, the size of Python's :class:`int` is flexible.
 This means Python integers may expand to accommodate any integer and will not overflow.

 NumPy provides `numpy.iinfo` and `numpy.finfo` to verify the minimum or maximum values of NumPy integer and floating point values